air-one1/PRNG-Cybersec-Challenge-Writeup/README.md

 # PRNG-Cybersec-Challenge-Writeup
 Writeup for a Pseudo Random Number Generator (PRNG) cybersecurity challenge.
 Demonstrates file encryption using a pseudo-random key and XOR operation.
 Explore PRNG security vulnerabilities.
+For some reason i will not provide challenge's source..

 ## Challenge Objective